Indexing-Your-Heart/game/README.md

 - Fastlane (used internally for assistance in CI deployment)

-Start by cloning the repository using `gh repo clone` or `git clone`, then open the main project file `Indexing Your Heart.xcodeproj`.
-Go to **Product > Run** to build and run the project on your Mac or an iOS simulator.
+Start by cloning the repository using `gh repo clone` or `git clone`, then open the main project file `Indexing Your Heart.xcworkspace`.
+Ensure the current scheme is set to **Indexing Your Heart**, then go to **Product > Run** to build and run the project on your Mac or an iOS simulator.

+### Project Modules

+Indexing Your Heart is organized into a set of modules, each containing a system used for the main game.

+- **Shounin** is the game project itself, where all of the modules get imported into.
+- **Paintbrush** is the module that contains the source code for the Paintbrush puzzle system.
+The implementations for these exist in Shounin.

 ### Using Salmon 9 Fonts